ingogriebsch/spring-hateoas-siren/README.md

 The media type for [Siren][siren] is defined as `application/vnd.siren+json`.

 ## Documentation
-The reference documentation can be found [here][spring-hateoas-siren].
-The Javadoc API documentation can be found [here][spring-hateoas-siren-javadoc].
+The Reference documentation of the current SNAPSHOT version can be found [here][spring-hateoas-siren-docs].
+The API documentation of the current SNAPSHOT version can be found [here][spring-hateoas-siren-javadoc].
+The Reference/API documentation of a specific version can be addressed if the path segment `current` of the url is replaced with the specifc version.
+For example, the reference documentation of version 1.0.0 can be addressed if the path segment `current` is replaced with `1.0.0`.

 ## Integration
-Please check section [Setup][spring-hateoas-siren-setup] of the documentation to understand how to integrate this library into your project.
+Please check section [Setup][spring-hateoas-siren-docs-setup] of the documentation to understand how to integrate this library into your project.
 The latest RELEASE version is available through [Maven Central][maven-central].
 The latest SNPASHOT version is available through the [Sonatype Snapshots Repository][sonatype-snapshots-repository].

 ## Version Matrix
 If you want to add the library to your app, the first step is to determine the version of the library you should use.